ringcentral/ringcentral-softphone-ts/README.md

 ```ts
 softphone.enableDebugMode();
 ```

+Debug mode prints complete SIP exchanges, which can contain identities, phone numbers, call metadata, and authentication material.
+Do not enable it in production or publish its output without redacting sensitive values.

 The initial `register()` call rejects if registration fails.
 Listen for `registrationError` to handle a later registration refresh failure: